mui/material-ui/docs/data/joy/components/link/link.md

   Instead, use [specific descriptions](https://developers.google.com/web/tools/lighthouse/audits/descriptive-link-text).
 - For the best user experience, links should stand out from the text on the page.
 For instance, you can keep the default `underline="always"` behavior.
 - If a link doesn't have a meaningful href, [it should be rendered using a `<button>` element](#as-button).

+## Common examples

+These are some useful examples that demonstrate the composition of the link and other components as decorators.

+{{"demo": "DecoratorExamples.js"}}